 Article 13: Treasurer

-13.2.
-The Treasurer shall render, for the benefit of the General Assembly, the annual report on the financial situation of the EFPM.
+13.5 The Treasurer shall make available, for the benefit of the General Assembly, the annual report of the financial situation of EFPM to the General Assembly.

 Article 14: Board of Auditors

 14.1.
 The Board of Auditors consists of three (3) EFPM members and has a term of office of four (4) years.
 The members of the Board of Auditors are elected by the General Assembly from among the representatives of the EFPM members, attending the Assembly.
 The members of the Board of Auditors nominate from among their number a member to serve as Chairman of the Board.

 14.2.
 The Board of Auditors shall examine the accounts submitted by the Treasurer together with the relevant documentation and the annual report of the financial statements and will report their conclusions and recommendations on the state of the accounts to the General Assembly.